pierre-rouleau/usrhome/readme.rst

 - usrcfg/do-user-zprofile.zsh
 - usrcfg/do-user-zshrc.zsh

 Each of these files is sourced if they exist.
+In turn these files could source files for the specific node if the user wants to support several hosts.
 The diagram shows the order in which the files are sourced.

 The Z and Bash Shell Startup, Dot Files and User Configuration
 --------------------------------------------------------------